Akash02032002/Movieverse/README.md

 # << Description & Key Features of this Platform >>

-### It is a movie reviewing platform. where anyone after creating your account and login can :-
+### It is a movie reviewing platform. where anyone after creating their account and login can :-

  1.> Share your thought or opinion on your particular watched listed movies.